Elisabeth Shepping: Nursing

 From 1912-1934, Shepping worked in many provinces in Korea ranging from Gwanju, Gunsan, Busan, and Seoul.
 In particular, Shepping made an effort to help the poor and neglected: "women, widows, orphans, lepers, etc." Shepping placed most priority on her nursing work.
 After arriving in Korea, she worked in Jejungwon, Guam Jesus Hospital, Severance Hospital, and other hospitals in Korea.
 As a nurse, she was also in charge of training and supervising the nurses.
 Shepping published and translated many nursing textbooks to promote health and education while in Korea.
 Some of the nursing textbooks that she wrote are translated to Nursing Textbook, Practice Nursing Studies, Nursing Guideline, Simple Hygiene Law She is known as the founder of the Chosun Nurses Association in 1923 which became the Korean Nurses Association.
-She served as pressident for 10 years and successfully applied for KNA to become part of the International Council of Nurses.
+She served as president for 10 years and successfully applied for KNA to become part of the International Council of Nurses.